msabramo/kallithea/docs/usage/general.rst

 .. _general:

 =======================
-General RhodeCode usage
+General Kallithea usage
 =======================

 Repository deleting
 -------------------

-Currently when admin/owner deletes a repository, RhodeCode does not physically delete a repository from filesystem, it renames it in a special way so it's not possible to push,clone or access repository.
-It's worth a notice that, even if someone will be given administrative access to RhodeCode and will delete a repository You can easy restore such action by restoring `rm__<date>` from the repository name, and internal repository storage (.hg/.git).
+Currently when admin/owner deletes a repository, Kallithea does not physically delete a repository from filesystem, it renames it in a special way so it's not possible to push,clone or access repository.
+It's worth a notice that, even if someone will be given administrative access to Kallithea and will delete a repository You can easy restore such action by restoring `rm__<date>` from the repository name, and internal repository storage (.hg/.git).
 There is also a special command for cleaning such archived repos::